 - 3. The Director General has continued to stress the emphasis that has been placed in successive General Conference resolutions on the application of comprehensive Agency safeguards on all nuclear activities in the Middle East region and the mandates entrusted to him in this context.
 He has continued to encourage the development and consideration of relevant new ideas and approaches that could help to move his mandates forward. - 4.
 All States of the Middle East region except for Israel are parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and have undertaken to accept comprehensive Agency safeguards.
 One of these States Somalia has yet to take action to conclude a comprehensive safeguards agreement with the Agency pursuant to that Treaty.
-Following its accession to the NPT in February 2015 as a State Party to the Treaty, Palestine has expressed the wish to conclude a comprehensive safeguards agreement with the Agency in connection with Article III of the NPT.
-Additional protocols are in force for Bahrain, the Comoros, Djibouti, Iraq, Jordan, Kuwait, Libya, Mauritania, Morocco and the United Arab Emirates.
-The Islamic Republic of Iran (Iran) and Tunisia have signed additional protocols.
-The additional protocol for Iran is being applied provisionally since 16 January 2016 pending its entry into force.
-Tunisia has not yet brought into force its additional protocol.
-An additional protocol has been approved for Algeria but not yet signed.

-The designation employed does not imply the expression of any opinion whatsoever on the part of the Agency or its Member States concerning the legal status of any country or territory or of its authorities, or concerning the delimitation of its frontiers.
-The number of States Parties to the NPT is based on the number of instruments of ratification, accession or succession that have been deposited.
+A comprehensive safeguards agreement between the Agency and the State of Palestine (with a small quantities protocol) in connection with Article III of the NPT has been approved by the Board of Governors.
+Additional protocols are in force for Bahrain, Comoros, Djibouti, Iraq, Jordan, Kuwait, Libya, Mauritania, Morocco and the United Arab Emirates.
+Algeria, the Islamic Republic of Iran (Iran) and Tunisia have signed additional protocols.
+The Additional Protocol for Iran is being applied provisionally since 16 January 2016 pending its entry into force.
+Algeria and Tunisia have not yet brought into force their additional protocols. - 5.
+The discussions with representatives of the States of the Middle East region have shown that there continues to be a long-standing and fundamental difference of views between Israel, on the one hand, and the other States of the Middle East region, on the other hand, with regard to the application of comprehensive Agency safeguards to all nuclear activities in the region.
+All States in the region except for Israel emphasize that they are parties to the NPT and maintain that there is no automatic sequence that links the application of comprehensive safeguards to all activities in the Middle East, or the establishment of a nuclear-weapon-free zone (NWFZ), to the prior conclusion of a peace settlement, and that the former would contribute to the latter.
+Israel takes the view that Agency safeguards, as well as all other regional security issues, cannot be addressed in isolation from the creation of stable regional security conditions and that these issues should be addressed in the framework of a regional security and arms control dialogue that could be resumed in the context of a multilateral peace process.
+Thus, the Director General has not been able to make further progress in fulfilling his mandate pursuant to resolution GC(61)/RES/14 regarding the application of comprehensive Agency safeguards covering all nuclear activities in the region of the Middle East.
+The Director General will continue with his consultations in accordance with his mandate regarding the early application of comprehensive Agency safeguards on all nuclear activities in the Middle East region.